Manage GCP KMS Crypto Key IAM Policies

 Resource Selection & Conflicts

-CryptoKeyIAMPolicy cannot be used with CryptoKeyIAMBinding or CryptoKeyIAMMember, as they will conflict.
-However, CryptoKeyIAMBinding and CryptoKeyIAMMember can be used together only if they don’t grant the same role.
+No, CryptoKeyIAMPolicy cannot be used with CryptoKeyIAMBinding or CryptoKeyIAMMember as they will conflict.
+However, you can use CryptoKeyIAMBinding and CryptoKeyIAMMember together if they manage different roles.

 What format should I use for cryptoKeyId?